MicrosoftDocs/learn/learn-pr/github/codebase-representation-codeql/includes/5-troubleshoot-your-results.md

 ### Debug artifacts

 Additionally, you can obtain artifacts to help you debug CodeQL.
-The data contains the CodeQL logs, CodeQL database(s), and any SARIF file(s) produced by the workflow.
+The data contains the CodeQL logs, CodeQL databases, and any SARIF files produced by the workflow.
 The debug artifacts are uploaded to the workflow run as an artifact named `debug-artifacts`.
 Modify the `init` step of your CodeQL workflow file and set `debug: true`.
 These artifacts help you debug problems with CodeQL code scanning.

 ## Troubleshoot CodeQL for Visual Studio Code